 She enjoys helping her patients see better by providing them with comprehensive eye exams, as well as management of glaucoma, diabetic eye disease, macular degeneration and dry eye syndrome.
-In addition to examinations, she performs cataract surgery and laser treatments for specific eye diseases.
-Dr. Long is one of two ophthalmologists on the peninsula who perform SLT, a new laser treatment for glaucoma.
-She has experience using Botox to reduce wrinkles and treat medical conditions such as eyelid and facial spasms.
-She also performs Restylane and Juvederm injections for facial enhancement and wrinkle reduction.
+In addition to examinations, she performs laser surgery for specific eye diseases.
+Dr. Long was one of the first ophthalmologists on the peninsula to perform SLTs, a laser treatment for glaucoma.
+She has experience using Botox to treat medical conditions such as eyelid and facial spasms.
+She also offers professional eyelid treatments that include meibomian gland expression and MicroBelpharoExfoliation with BlephEx to help sore, inflamed eyelids and evaporative dry eye disease.

 Dr. Leana Long practices at the Williamsburg office (Cullom Eye & Laser Center)